Home Compare HSY vs TSN

 The Hershey Company vs Tyson Foods: Which Stock Looks Stronger in 2026?

-The Hershey Company holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+The Hershey Company holds the cleaner structural position, with the lead spread across profitability and growth.
 Tyson Foods does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.